1. The first is a recorded audio-only presentation to the Accounting Blockchain Coalition (ABC) on the 10th of November 2017:

-1. The first is a talk given to the American Accounting Association in September of 2016.
+2. The second is a talk given to the American Accounting Association in September of 2016.
 This is a 30-minute video-recorded overview, based on the TED-talk format: http://aaahq.org/Meetings/2016/Accounting-Is-Big-Data-Conference/Video-Gallery/AIBD-Video-10-Public

-Graham Gal, Guido Geerts, and I are almost done with an REA monograph that we plan to submit to the AAA in June 2017.
+Graham Gal, Guido Geerts, and I are done with the draft of the REA monograph, and it has been submitted to the American Accounting Association for peer review.
 We have actually been working on this for quite some time, and it is an excellent summary of everything we now have configured in the REA ontology.
-Much of this work has been reviewed at the VMBO workshops of the last 5-7 years, and Graham and I are doing a workshop on chapter 5 (open value networks and blockchains) at the AAA annual meeting in San Diego on August 5th.
+Much of this work has been reviewed at the VMBO workshops of the last 5-7 years.
+We hope that this will become the starting source for REA design work.

 An outstanding review of REA research was recently published in May 2016:

 Dunn, Cheryl; Gerard, Gregory J.; and Grabski, Severin V. (2016) "Resources-Events-Agents Design Theory: A Revolutionary Approach to Enterprise System Design," Communications of the Association for Information Systems: Vol. 38, Article 29.

 There is a 2013 Ontolog Standards Conference Call on REA where my presentation went from minute 16:00 to minute 47:00.
 Some practitioners have found this recording useful because it gives lots of explanations for the ontological categories.
 I would suggest downloading my slides first to be advanced locally while listening to the recording. http://ontolog.cim3.net/wiki/ConferenceCall_2013_11_07.html

 The categories used in this ONTOLOG talk have been updated slightly in the new monograph to be published by the American Accounting Association.